ox/mocha-gold-http/README.md

 This plugin enables golding of responses with configurable refresh times to enable offline testing of remote resources.
 The golds will be written to disk and are meant to be kept in your source tree.

+When calling `mocha-gold-http`'s mocked request, it follows the following checks:

+- check if there is a response file recorded for the given url
+- if the file exists and is fresh enough, return that response
+- if the file exists and needs to be refreshed, fetch the given url and write the response to disk
+  - if the upstream status code differs from the one on disk, warn and return the response on disk
+- if the requested route is not requested to be golded, throw an error

 ## Usage

 `mocha-gold-http`'s [tests](glob/master/test) demonstrate how to use the plugin.